ctyeong/Riseholme-2021/README.md

 # Contact

-If there is any questions about the dataset, please do not hesitate to drop an email to tchoi@lincoln.ac.uk or gcielniak@lincoln.ac.uk.
+If there is any questions about the dataset, please do not hesitate to drop an email to taechoi@ucdavis.edu or gcielniak@lincoln.ac.uk.
 Thanks!